neondatabase/website/content/docs/introduction/billing.md

 ## Active time

-_Active time_ tracks the number of compute hours per month for all computes in a Neon project.
-The hours that a compute is in an `Idle` state due to [auto-suspension](../reference/glossary#auto-suspend-compute) are not counted as _Active time_. _Active time_ is not a billed metric.
+_Active time_ is the total amount of time, measured in hours, that your computes have been active within a given billing period.
+This includes all computes in your Neon project, but excludes time when computes are in an Idle state due to [auto-suspension](../reference/glossary#auto-suspend-compute) (scale-to-zero). _Active time_ is not a billed metric.
 It is a factor of the _Compute time_ metric.

 ## Compute time

-_Compute time_ is compute size multiplied by _Active time_ hours.
-Neon measures the size of each compute at regular intervals and averages those values to calculate _Compute time_.
+_Compute time_ is a measure of computing capacity used within a given billing period, measured in Compute Unit (CU) hours.
+It is calculated by multiplying the compute size (in Compute Units, where each CU represents a certain amount of processing power) by _Active_time_ hours.
+Neon measures computing capacity at regular intervals and averages those values to calculate _Compute time_.

-Compute size is measured in _Compute Units (CU)_.
+Computing capacity is measured in _Compute Units (CU)_.
 One CU has 1 vCPU and 4 GB of RAM.
 A Neon compute can have anywhere from .25 to 7 CUs, as outlined below:

 | Compute Units | vCPU | RAM    |
 |:--------------|:-----|:-------|